jazzband/djangorestframework-simplejwt/README.rst

   For example, a setting value of ``'user_id'`` would mean generated tokens include a "user_id" claim that contains the user's identifier.

-AUTH_TOKEN_CLASS
+AUTH_TOKEN_CLASSES
-  A dot path to a class which specifies the type of token that is expected to prove authentication.
+  A list of dot paths to classes which specify the types of token that are allowed to prove authentication.
 More about this in the "Token types" section below.

 TOKEN_TYPE_CLAIM
   The claim name that is used to store a token's type.
 More about this in the